If you have a gamer in the house, do you know exactly what they are playing?

 Suddenly you are plunged into a world of game fanatics (because “enthusiasts” is way too tame.)
 Most of these sites are geared toward those trying to pick the next third-person shooter or simulation.

-Fortunately for the non-gamer moms and dads, there are a few places you can turn to get reviews and insight specifically aimed at parents.
+Fortunately for the non-gamer moms and dads, there are a few places you can turn to get the best video game reviews and insights specifically aimed at parents.

 Before diving into the in-depth reviews, you can usually just check the ratings assigned to the game as a starting point.